 Halong Bay (descending dragon)

-With the bay’s scenery best seen by boat, it is prime cruising territory.
+Halong Bay is best explored by boat, it is prime cruising territory.
 We knew that we wanted to stay here at least overnight in order to experience the Bay at different times and lights.
 Most Vietnam cruises stay here 2 nights.